LomotHo/mqtt_wifi_led/README.md

 ( [中文文档](README_ch.md) )

 ## features
-use the mqtt protocol，support reconnection of wifi and mqtt client，control the light whth pwm
+use the mqtt protocol，support reconnection of wifi and mqtt client，control the light with pwm

 ## supported chip
 esp8266 esp8285